eggbananas-random-stuff/RSDKv3-Steam/README.md

     * Click on the launch options text box
     * Type `"./RSDKv3.appimage" %command%`

-+ You can also use your main save by copying it to the game folder
++ If you want to transfer a save file to Steam, the save location can be different depending on your platform;
 + Remember to replace `<STEAM USER ID>` with your steam user ID
 + (If there is only one folder in the `userdata` folder, just use that)
   * Windows